Book 3 of The Sensations Collection

-As the third child in the Carter family, I always felt a little on the outside of the Carter charm.
-I worked hard and played harder, but I was getting tired of the same old scene.
-I was more than Jess Carter’s little sister, I wanted to be me.
-Pam Carter.
+As the third Carter sibling, I always felt a step outside the notorious family charm.
+I worked hard and played harder, but I was tired of the same old scene.
+I wanted to be known as more than someone’s wayward younger sister.
+I wanted to be me.
+Life was springing forward.
+Changes were coming.
+I just didn’t realize it would all begin with him.

 I tried to push myself up, but my arms were shaking and my elbow gave way.
 I face planted into the soft pillow, inhaling deeply the fresh scent of newly washed sheets.
 My head was pounding and I wasn’t sure I could lift it again.